jmakr0/OPPID-artifacts/ARTIFACT-EVALUATION.md

 No third-party software, data sets, or models are required.

 ### Estimated Time and Storage Consumption
 Operations are mostly CPU bound.
-Benchmark execution in an Apple M1 (2020) requires about XXX minutes.
+Benchmark execution in an Apple M1 (2020) requires about 10 minutes.

 ## Environment
 Access is given via GitHub and execution can be done either directly or through a container.